 Some people put off seeking help because of concerns about costs.
 While this attitude is understandable, it can have lifelong consequences for you and your loved ones.

-Talking to a New York car accident lawyer can help you to get back up after you’ve been knocked down.
+Talking to our New York City car accident lawyers can help you to get back up after you’ve been knocked down.
 Here are three good reasons to consider us at Douglas and London:

 - We have the track record you need: Our attorneys have recovered more than $4 billion for their clients.
 Numbers like that give you every reason to have confidence in our services.